Connect with others who understand.

 Medical Interventions for Breast Cancer Rash

-A rash that is due to a type of breast cancer or side effects of treatment may call for medicated creams or ointments, such as topical corticosteroids.
+A rash that is due to a type of breast cancer or side effects of treatment may call for medicated creams or ointments, such as corticosteroids or antibiotics.
 If your breast rash is a symptom of the cancer itself, treating the cancer may help alleviate your rash.
+Treatment for inflammatory breast cancer or Paget’s disease may include some combination of the following:

 • Chemotherapy to shrink the cancer